ActiveState/wiki-test/graphql-concept.md

 }
 ```

-You'll note that we that the URL is the same for revision 0 of `activestate/A` that's because the system deceted we're using the same inputs and the same builder therefore determined it could safely resue the old output.
+You'll note that the URL is the same for revision 0 of `activestate/A`.
+That's because the system deceted we're using the same inputs and the same builder therefore determined it could safely resue the old output.